AP Exam Registration Information

 Sending AP Scores to Colleges

 Research is clear.
 Students who take college-level courses (AP/IB) while still in high school are more likely to complete their college degree.
+Currently, 70 percent of Minnetonka students take at least one AP or IB course their senior year.

 AP offers something for everyone.
 The only requirements are a strong curiosity about the subject you plan to study and the willingness to work hard.
 Here are just a few reasons to sign up: